Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: The limit

 The case of $\gamma^* = \pi/4+n\pi$ is different (see Fig. \ref{fig:bifurcation}).
-The unique $\mathbf{P}$-solution is the $St$-branch with two line defects near opposite square edges, parallel to the direction in infinity.
-This solution branch exists for all $\lambda^2>0$.
-As $\lambda^2$ increases, $St$ loses stability and bifurcates into two stable diagonal solutions with two diagonally opposite splay vertices.
-The $St$-branch further bifurcates into two stable $R1$ solutions, with two bend vertices connected by the edge of square, and this edge is perpendicular to $(\cos\gamma^*, \sin\gamma^*)$.
-There are two stable $R2$ solutions, with two bend vertices along the square edge, which is parallel to $(\cos\gamma^*, \sin\gamma^*)$ and this solution branch only exists for $\lambda^2$ large enough.
+The unique $\mathbf{P}$-solution for small $\lambda$, is the $St$-branch with two line defects near opposite square edges.
+This $St$-branch exists for all $\lambda^2>0$.
+As $\lambda^2$ increases, $St$ loses stability and bifurcates into the stable $D$, diagonal solution with two diagonally opposite bend vertices.
+When $\lambda^2>8.2$, the stable $R1$ solution branch exists.
+The $R1$ solution has two bend vertices connected by the edge of square, and this edge is perpendicular to $(\cos\gamma^*, \sin\gamma^*)$.
+There is a stable $R2$ branch, where the $R2$ has two bend vertices along the square edge, which is parallel to $(\cos\gamma^*, \sin\gamma^*)$.
+This solution branch only exists for $\lambda^2$ large enough.
 The energy of the diagonal solution is always lower than $R1$, which in turn is energetically preferable to the $R2$ solution branches.
-The bifurcation diagram with $\gamma^* = \pi/4$ is similar to the bifurcation diagram on $E_4$ reported in \cite{han2020pol}, with the $St$-branch being analogous to the WORS, although there is no analogue of the $BD$ state on $E^C_4$, and the $R2$ branch is disconnected from the $St$-branch.
-For $\gamma^* = n\pi$, we do not observe bifurcation points as such, and simply observe the different stable solution branches and this could well be a limitation of the numerical methods.
+The families of solutions, labelled by $D$, $R1$ and $R2$, have two members each.
+The two states in $D$ or $R1$ or $R2$ class are related by reflection about $y = -x$ (see Fig. \ref{fig:dipole}(b)).
+The diagram with $\gamma^* = \pi/4+n\pi$ is similar to the diagram on $E_4$ reported in \cite{han2020pol}, with the $St$-branch on $E_4^C$ being analogous to the $WORS$ on $E_4$, and the $D$-branch on $E_4^C$ being analogous to the $D$ on $E_4$, the exception being that the $R1$ and $R2$ solutions are energetically degenerate on $E_4$ but not on $E_4^C$ due to the symmetry-breaking condition at infinity.
+Similar energy computations are performed for the $Para$, $Meta$, $Ortho$ solution branches in Figure~\ref{fig:dipole_hexagon} on $E_6^C$, for illustrative purposes.

-In \cite{phillips2011texture}, the authors present a computational study of a single square particle embedded in a nematic medium, using the 3D LdG framework.
-They report the $St$ state for a small square particle and the $R1$ state ($Su$) for large square particles.
-The authors find a new stable state, $Sb$, with two interior point defects for large square particle.
-This stable $Sb$ state doesn't exist for our problem, which could be an artefact of our reduced rLdG model or the fact that we are modelling a large domain with a square hole, such that the outer boundary is sufficiently far from the square boundary.
-If the two boundaries are close to each other, then new states such as the $Sb$ state may be observable, owing to the geometric frustration and conflicting boundary conditions.